How to strengthen your feet at home with a towel!

 If you are unable to stand you can do this exercise seated on a chair.
 You only need to perform 3-5 repetitions for the exercise to be effective.
 In Pilates we focus on quality of movement vs quantity.
 You want to perform it correctly the first time.
 Our Pilates studio in Denver uses this exercise in our private sessions to train your feet.
 This is a common classical Pilates ending that is helpful for people that are runners or weightlifters.

-If you and your partner want a solution you can do at home, we also offer Couples Massage classes once a month.
-If you live outside the Denver, Colorado area you can live stream the class from the comfort of your home and follow along as we go through the massage sequence.
+If you and your partner want a solution you can do at home, I also offer Couples Massage classes by appointment only.
+If you live outside the Denver, Colorado area you watch On Demand and follow along as we go through the massage sequence.
 We split the body parts up and cover a new area each month.
 Lets work on a goal together and get you back to your favorite hobbies with less pain.